MicrosoftDocs/windows-dev-docs/hub/apps/design/input/access-keys.md

 ### Screen edge alignment {#screen-edge-alignment .ListParagraph}

 The location of a Key Tip is automatically adjusted based on the screen edge to ensure the Key Tip is fully visible.
-When this occurs, the distance between the control and Key Tip alignment point might differ from the values specified for the horizontal and vertical offsets .
+When this occurs, the distance between the control and Key Tip alignment point might differ from the values specified for the horizontal and vertical offsets.

 ![Screenshot of Key Tip screen edge alignment](images/accesskeys/keytips-screen-edge.png)